benjohnstonsf/phriend-demo/README.md

 For issues and questions:
 - Check the troubleshooting section
-- Review API documentation for Vapi and ElevenLabs
+- Review API documentation for Vapi and PlayHT
 - Open an issue on GitHub